 This past Monday Seoul City said it planned to ban Uber, the smartphone car-hailing service, and launch its own app for official taxis.
 Some reacted by calling Seoul’s sharing cred into question because, after all, Seoul is the self-proclaimed Sharing City with arguably the most ambitious sharing economy agenda of any city in the world.
 Shouldn’t Seoul support Uber?

 On July 7th at the FAB 10 conference in Barcelona, futurist Bruce Sterling gave an impassioned speech explaining why cities should reject Uber, their collaborative economy ilk, and the horde of multinational corporations selling “Smart Cities” technology — technology which will likely further concentrate control and wealth into fewer hands.
-The video of his speech is a must watch:

 I say bravo Seoul.
 Develop a local solution for taxi hailing.
 Keep control and wealth local.
 Keep it weird.
 Disconnect in intelligent ways from the brittle, banal, and destructive global economy.
 Independence, self-sufficiency, diversity, resilience, and equity characterize the developmental path of Sharing Cities.
 This is what Shareable works toward with the Sharing Cities Network, its joint actions, and our policy guide.
 Other cities should follow Seoul’s (and Hamburg, Brussels and Berlin’s) common sense lead.